maxcom/lor-jamwiki/README.txt

   1. Download the latest JAMWiki WAR file.
   2. Back up all database and/or file data prior to upgrading.
-  3. Back up the jamwiki.properties file and the log4j.properties file that can be found in the /WEB-INF/classes directory.
+  3. Back up the jamwiki.properties file and the logging.properties file that can be found in the /WEB-INF/classes directory.
   4. If you have created any virtual wikis, back up the web.xml file that can be found in the /WEB-INF directory.